isomerpages/nlb-curiocity/_sample/Gardens, Cemeteries and Parks.md

 YMCA also started conducting swimming lessons

 However, from the 1970s, the swimming complex's visitorship began to decline as residents moved away from the city area.
+Although its lease was renewed in 1985, the pool was evenutally closed in 2003.

-, however, began to decline...nonetheless, its lease was renewed   (Image Credit: [Courtesy of the National Archives of Singapore](https://www.nas.gov.sg/archivesonline/maps_building_plans/record-details/fac6ffc2-115c-11e3-83d5-0050568939ad){:target="_blank"}) |
+(Image Credit: [Courtesy of the National Archives of Singapore](https://www.nas.gov.sg/archivesonline/maps_building_plans/record-details/fac6ffc2-115c-11e3-83d5-0050568939ad){:target="_blank"}) |